-The works of art treasured in these churches are by world famous artists, to be admired in museums worldwide, like Titian, Bellini and Tiepolo.
-But on this tour, we have the opportunity to see them in their original spot, commissioned from noble families, middle-class citizens and foresti, i. e. foreigners who traded and lived more or less permanently in Venice.
+The works of art treasured in these small churches are by famous artists admired in the main museums worldwide, like Titian, Bellini and Tiepolo.
+But on this tour, we have the opportunity to see them in their original spot, commissioned from noble families, middle-class citizens and foresti, i. e. foreigners who traded and lived in Venice.

-During the tour we’ll see the following churches: St Apostles, the Gesuits, St Maria Formosa (3 Eur, closed on Sun), St Maria dei Miracoli (3 Eur, closed on Sun), St John Crisostomo, La Fava, St Julian.
+During the walking tour we’ll see the following small churches: San Giacometto, St Apostles, the Gesuits, St Maria Formosa (3 Eur, closed on Sun), St Maria dei Miracoli (3 Eur, closed on Sun), St John Crisostomo, San Salvador, St Julian.
 Since some of these churches are still active, they could be closed for services even during visiting hours.

 Time: the tour is arranged everyday with pickup at 10 am or 3 pm.

 Tour duration: 3 hours.
-The visit to the churches will be restricted to a selections of artworks.
-Some churches will be visited just from outside.
+The visit of these small churches will be restricted to a selection of artworks.
+Some of them will be visited just from outside.

 Level of difficulty: low.
 The tour develops in a relatively small part of the city centre.
 We suggest to wear comfortable shoes and a hat in warm days.